raspberrypilearning/rpi-motors/en/step_4.md

     robot.reverse()
     ```

+--- /task ---

+--- task ---

-+ Or try half speed:
+Or try half speed:

     ```python
     robot.forward(0.5)
     ```

+--- /task ---

+--- task ---

-+ That's not all!
+That's not all!
 What would happen if the left wheel went forwards and the right wheel went backwards?
 The robot would turn right.
 Try it:

     ```python
     robot.right()
     ```

+--- /task ---

+--- task ---

-+ Then try this:
+Then try this:

     ```python
     robot.left()
     ```

+--- /task ---

+--- task ---

-+ Now stop the robot:
+Now stop the robot:

     ```python
     robot.stop()
     ```

+--- /task ---